santonow/masters-thesis/README.md

 The results for each method are in the `data/<rule-name>_results` directories.
 There will be raw results that come out of each method as well as standarized results in a `.tsv` format, with top `100000` most strong associations from each network.

 An Excel spreadsheet is also produced in the `data` directory, which has basic statistics for each network, a comparison between the networks and a list of edges for each network.
+A sample Excel spreadsheet already resides in the `data` directory.

 In the `visualization` directory there will be a new file `data.json`, which is an input to the visualization.